-changing date 2021.5.10 For internal rotation of the PwC firm, change the auditing accountant S.L.
-Li. statement for being terminated by Party Situation Account Principal

-principal or accountant or refused initiative terminating mandate -NA- -NA-

-to accept the appointment Refuse (or Renew) -NA- -NA-

-Comments and reasons for issuing audit reports other than unqualified opinions within the last two years -NA-
+changing date 2021.5.10 Reason and description For internal r Li.
+For internal rotation of the PwC firm, change the auditing Li. statement for being Situation Party Account Principal terminated by principal or accountant or refused to initiative te mand -NA- -NA- accept the appointment Refuse (or -NA- -NA- Comments and reasons for issuing audit reports other than unqualified opinions within the last two years -NA- disagree with the issuer With Disclosures in Check s Financial Reporting cope or steps Others ·

-accounting principles or practices

-With Disclosures in Financial Reporting

-disagree with the T T T

-issuer Others

-issuci

 W/O V

 Description

-Other matters (Those who should be •

-disclosed in Article -NA-

-10, Paragraph 6, Item n

-4 to Item 1, Item 7)
+Other matters (Those who should be disclosed in Article 10, Paragraph 6, Item 4 to Item 1, Item 7) -NA-